 What was Metzger’s initial reaction to the XMX (XtremeMotoX)?
 How about amazement, bewilderment and the adamant refusal to ride the bike until the rear grab bar was removed.
-It seems that Clifford Adoptante is the only freestyle rider currently using a bar and, on occasion, Clifford gets hung up on it.
+It seems that Clifford Adoptante was the only freestyle rider to ever use a grab bar and, on occasion, Clifford got hung up on it.
 While Pete unbolted the grab bar, Metz decided to make a few practice jumps on his personal YZ250.
 Big mistake!
 Metz came up terrifyingly short on his first try.
 So short, in fact, that the champ had to take a quick breather to reclaim his confidence and still his rapidly beating heart.

 A few huge no-footed can-cans later, however, Metzger was ready to try out the Aloop XMX bike.
 He started off small and ended up pulling everything in his repertoire, including his newly named McMetz (which can best be described as an act of lunacy which requires the rider to put both legs over the bars going through his arms and then let go of the handlebars and swing his legs around the handlebars and back on the pegs as well as get his hands back on the bars).

 So what did Metzger think?
-He wants his YZ250 modified with the XMX kit–so much so that he’s already set up an appointment with Aloop.
+He wanted his YZ250 modified with the XMX kit.
 Not only did the XMX kit make the tricks easier and safer to do, but it created the opportunity for new tricks.
 Just to prove the point, Metzger pulled the first-ever surfer nac-nac (a combination of a surfer, where the rider simply stands on the seat, and a nac-nac).